ulfschneider/ulf.website/content/posts/tools/2020-01-02-active-toc.md

 between its four familiar walls.
 A collection of textile samples lay spread out on the table – Samsa was a travelling salesman – and above it there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.
 It showed a lady fitted out with a fur hat and fur boa who sat upright, raising a heavy fur muff that covered the whole of her lower arm towards the viewer.</p>

 <h2 id="gregor-then">Gregor then</h2>

 <p>Gregor then turned to look out the window at the dull weather.
 Drops of rain could be heard hitting the pane,
 which made him feel quite sad.
-"How about if I sleep a little bit longer and forget all this nonsense," he thought, but that was something he was unable to do because he was used to sleeping on his right, and in his present state couldn't get into that position.
+"How about if I sleep a little bit longer and forget all this nonsense, " he thought, but that was something he was unable to do because he was used to sleeping on his right, and in his present state couldn't get into that position.
 However hard he threw himself onto his right, he always rolled